fujimotos/polyleven/README.md

 polyleven
 =========

-polyleven is yet another libary to compute Levenshtein distance.
+The purpose of polyleven is to provide a Python module that:

- * Requires Python 3.3 or later (Python 2.X is not supported)
+ * Can compute Levenshtein distance between two strings through a sensible interface.

+ * Performs computations with the efficiency comparable to the best currently available Python libraries.

+ * Is distributed with a permissive license like MIT/X, and hence is easy to embed into other programs.

 Installation
 ------------

-Clone this repository:
+Clone this repository and run setup.py:

     $ git clone https://github.com/fujimotos/polyleven
     $ cd polyleven

-Run setup.py:

     $ sudo python3 setup.py install

+As of v0.1, polyleven supports Python 3.4 or later.

 Usage
 -----